-- Decides what curriculum standards (TEKS) will be taught and what textbooks Texas children use that implement those curriculum standards.
-Will wants all stakeholders to be involved and lines of communication to be open amongst parents, students, educators, subject matter experts, elected officials and school districts on these matters.
+- Decides what curriculum standards (TEKS) will be taught and what textbooks and materials Texas children use that implement those curriculum standards.

-Why elect Will Hickman to the Texas Board of Education?
+Why keep Will Hickman on the Texas State Board of Education?

-- He has positive and compelling vision for the future of education in Texas, where every student will have a customized “Flight Plan” to achieve their own American Dream.
+- He has positive and compelling vision where every student will have a customized “Flight Plan” to achieve their own American Dream.

 - He has a strong record of reaching out to people of different cultures, perspectives and political views to work together to solve big challenges facing the community.

-- He understands and is highly qualified to take action on today’s educational priorities and challenges, with over 20 years of business, legal, political, and investment experience.
+- He has the resume and experience to keep doing the job well, with over 20 years of business, legal, political, and investment experience.